Wall Center for Excellence Workshop Curriculum

 Safe Zone Ally Training Sessions at Coastal Carolina University

 The Safe Zone Program provides a visible network of volunteers for lesbian, gay, bisexual, transgender, queer and other individuals seeking information and assistance regarding sexual orientation, gender identity, harassment, and/or discrimination.
 Safe Zone Allies will participate in a two hour training session and will commit to the Safe Zone program mission.
-Any student, faculty, or staff member who wants to become a Safe Zone Ally or would just like to learn more about LGBTQ issue should attend one of the following sessions.
-Once training and commitment are completed, Safe Zone Allies will be identified by a Coastal Carolina University Safe Zone logo placed on each ally’s door and/or back pack.
-For more information, consult the Safe Zone website at www.coastal.edu/safezone.
+Any student who wants to become a Safe Zone Ally or would just like to learn more about LGBTQ issue should attend one of the following sessions.
+Sessions will be held during the following dates: Tues, Jan 28, 2-4 pm, Edwards 101 and Thurs, Feb 20, 3-5 pm, Kearns 205 and Wed, March 26, 11 am-1 pm, Kearns 205.
+To register for a session Call 843-349-2305 For more information, consult the Safe Zone website at www.coastal.edu/safezone.

 Pre-requisite: Two (2) hour basic training with no pre-requisites.